 Why Take the Time to Make a Measurement Framework?

 Would you embark on an expensive, several months-long vacation without planning the route with your travel companions?
 If you don’t, you’re either very impulsive, have a mountain of cash, or you’re not bothered about what your friends want to get out of the trip.
-No matter how antsy you are to get out the door, everyone needs to weigh in and plan the route that’ll fulfill your goals.
+No matter how antsy you are to get out the door, everyone needs to weigh in and plan the route that’ll fulfill your metrics and goals.

 A robust measurement framework smashes data silos so business leaders can get a comprehensive view of all behavior and every movement.
 When leaders have an unobstructed view, they can accomplish the following:

 - Assess results to make data-driven decisions

 - Facilitate collaboration between internal and external teams